Changes in total and differential leukocyte count are usually grouped into patterns, which facilitate interpretation.

 Stress or inflammation?

 Both stress and inflammation can manifest with similar leukogram patterns, i.e. a mature neutrophilia (no left shift or toxic change), monocytosis and lymphopenia and eosinopenia (although all changes may not be present in every animal).
 Under these situations, it is unclear from a single hemogram, if the changes are due to stress or inflammation.
 In these cases, you should use other laboratory data (e.g. hyperglobulinemia, hypoferremia, hypoalbuminemia) and clinical data (e.g. fever) to decide which you think is more likely (or possibly both may be occurring).
 The degree of change may also be helpful as a stress leukogram is uncommon in species other than the dog and is usually associated with a mild increase in neutrophils.
 Measurement of sequential hemograms may also be helpful (to document improving or worsening inflammation or an absence of stress).

-The following table may help with differentiating between leukogram patterns.
+The following table may help with differentiating between leukogram patterns and are guidelines showing commonly seen changes (but not all scenarios are covered and there are species differences that cannot be put in the table).
 Note, that clinical information, results of other testing (e.g. imaging) and other clinical pathologic results will also assist with leukogram pattern differentiation (and there are exceptions to every rule).

 |Stress||↑||No||↓||↑ (dogs, especially)||No||±*|